UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Terms_and_Conditions.md

 We will not access your data without your consent under any circumstances.

- - You contact us with a support issue and the data is relevant to your request.
- - We have reason to believe the data is relevant to investigating an on-going security incident.
- - In automated service processes, such as backups, or transfers between storage systems for service maintenance.

-Occasionally support requests can involve more involved work, including running jobs as a user.
-Since this can be disruptive or involve changes to files and directories, in this case we will check with you when it is safe to begin the work, and when the work has ended.

 ### Data Retention

 #### Data Retention on Leaving UCL